 Eighty percent of the plastic debris in the ocean comes from land.
 It washes out to sea from our beaches, streets and highways.
 It flows out through storm drains into streams and rivers.
 It also flies away from landfills and into the stomachs of sea turtles everywhere.
-More than 100 million marine animals are killed each year due to plastic debris in the ocean.
 Plastic bags, bottles, balloons, degraded buoys, packaging materials and food wrappers all contribute to the debris.
 While large plastics are a substantial pollutant, over time these plastics will break down into smaller, more toxic pieces called microplastics.

 Sea turtle hatchlings spend their formative years in sargassum seaweed mats offshore, which provide them food and protection from predators.
 These seaweed mats also collect microplastics, leading to the hatchlings unknowingly eating the plastic or becoming tangled in it.